anubhavbagri/Data-Structures-C/Stack/README.md

 ![StackRepresentation](img/stack_representation.jpg)

 A stack can be implemented by means of Array, Structure, Pointer, and Linked List.
 Stack can either be a fixed size one or it may have a sense of dynamic resizing.
-Here, we are going to implement stack using arrays, which makes it a fixed size stack implementation.
+In this folder, I have made stack using arrays, structure and linkedlist.